uverma/minimal-mistakes/_pages/sample-page.md

 ## Selected Publications
 -Ujjwal Verma, Florence Rossant and Isabelle Bloch, Segmentation and size estimation of tomatoes from sequences of paired images, _EURASIP Journal on Image and Video Processing_, Springer, vol 2015, no. 1, p.
-33, 2015
+33, 2015 (**Impact Factor: 1.74**)

-**Impact Factor: 1.74**

--Ujjwal Verma, Florence Rossant, Isabelle Bloch, Julien Orensanz, and Denis Boisgontier,

-Segmentation of tomatoes in open field images with shape and temporal constraints,

-in _Pattern Recognition Applications and Methods_ (A. Fred, M. De Marsico, and A. Tabbone,

-eds.), vol. 9443 of Lecture Notes in Computer Science, pp. 162-178, Springer, 2015.
+-Ujjwal Verma, Florence Rossant, Isabelle Bloch, Julien Orensanz, and Denis Boisgontier, Segmentation of tomatoes in open field images with shape and temporal constraints, in _Pattern Recognition Applications and Methods_ (A. Fred, M. De Marsico, and A. Tabbone, eds.), vol. 9443 of Lecture Notes in Computer Science, pp. 162-178, Springer, 2015.

 ## Teaching
--August-Nov 2017 Motion and Geometry Based Methods in Computer Vision
+-August-Nov 2017: Motion and Geometry Based Methods in Computer Vision

 ## Education: